Los Tigres

 Los Tigres is a 2025 thriller film directed by Alberto Rodríguez from a screenplay co-written with Rafael Cobos starring Antonio de la Torre and Bárbara Lennie.

 The film premiered at the 73rd San Sebastián International Film Festival in September 2025 ahead of its Spanish theatrical release on 31 October 2025 by Buena Vista International.
+It won Best Special Effects at the 40th Goya Awards.

 Plot

 The plot follows siblings Antonio and Estrella, both connected to the sea and in a dire economic plight, the former being a professional diver in industrial environments and the latter a seabed researcher.
 Their lives take a turn upon the finding of a cocaine stash in the hull of a freighter in the port of Huelva.

 Production

 The screenplay was written by Alberto Rodríguez alongside his regular co-scribe Rafael Cobos.
 The film is a Movistar Plus+, Kowalski Films, Feelgood Media, Mazagón Films AIE, and Le Pacte co-production.
 Principal photography began on 6 May 2024.
 Shooting locations in the province of Huelva included the CEPSA petrochemical plant, the Port of Huelva, and the Odiel Marshland.
 Footage was also shot at the Ciudad de la Luz studio in Alicante.